timothyling1994/Scrabanagram/README.md

 ```

 To use customized wordlist:
-  + Replace words.txt with your own:
+  + Replace words.txt with your own.
   + Replace username and password with your own in DictionaryMain.java:
 ```bash
 Connection conn = DriverManager.getConnection("jdbc:mysql://localhost/" + DATABASE_NAME, "username", "password");